awsdocs/amazon-route53-docs/doc_source/domain-extend.md

 1. Choose **Extend domain registration**\.

    When we receive confirmation from the registry that they've updated your expiration date, we send you an email to confirm that we've changed the expiration date\.

+1. If you encounter issues while extending the registration period for a domain, you can contact customer support for free\.
+For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.